The Practical Side of Engineering

 Limits By Availability

 Going back to the original question, that project uses standard available structural steel members.
 Standard materials are available only in designated increments.
-16 gage might be readily available, but 15 gage not so much.
-14 gage sometimes.
-11 gage is quite commonly 1/8″ and for him, is the next thickness that’s easy to get.
-How much heavier is the trailer in 1/8″ over 1/16″?
-Again, this is a practical matter.
-If the difference is only 100 pounds or something, then what does that really matter?
-And, if safety is a question, is 100 pounds worth the risk?
+16 gauge might be readily available, but 15 gauge not so much.
+14 gauge sometimes.
+11 gage is quite commonly 1/8" and for him, is the next thickness that is easy to get.
+How much heavier is a trailer when made with 1/8" steel over 1/16"?

 Value in Experience

 Finally, experience teaches us to look beyond the obvious for considerations.
-For instance, finding customer use cases that are not the normal, but are certainly possible.
+For instance, finding customer use cases that are not the normal, but are certainly plausible.
 In the trailer example, something like a fat guy sitting down on the end bumper.
 If this is an already loaded 1000# capacity trailer, a 350# dynamic addition to the back bumper could be disaster.
 Him stepping up onto the trailer or sitting down hard on the bumper will momentarily add far more than 350#.

 Food for thought.
 Call Synthesis for experience in practical engineering.
 Good luck with your projects.